younesnd/younesnd/README.md

 ## About Me
-Hey, I’m Younes Nidhal.
+Hey, I’m ben Younes Nidhal.
 I'm from Tunisia and I'm a self-taught developer.
-I usually work with React and TypeScript in Next.js .
+I typically work with React and TypeScript within the Next.js framework .

 ## My Tech Stack